 Mary’s spirit rejoiced in God her savior because her soul magnified the Lord.
 The supernatural quality of Mary’s soul proclaimed His glory in a fallen world.
 She embodied in her person what it takes to be saved and enjoy eternal life with God.
 Mary never presumed that her personal salvation was guaranteed, but the state of her soul attested that it was, provided she should persevere in God’s grace.
 If her heart did not condemn her, Mary had confidence before God.
-Mary’s spirit could rejoice in God her savior, for it was perfected in the love of God and neighbour.
+Mary’s spirit could rejoice in God her savior, for it was perfected in the love of God and neighbor.
 The Holy Spirit overshadowed Mary because of her perfect love which conformed to the love God has for all His created children.
 This pleased God (1 Jn 3:21-22).
 By joyfully pronouncing her Fiat, Mary essentially begged God to come into the world as its salvation.
-Her prayer was answered since her spirit rejoiced in what pleased God, “that everyone might be saved and come to the knowledge of the truth” (1 Tim.
-2:4).
+Her prayer was answered since her spirit rejoiced in what pleased God, “that everyone might be saved and come to the knowledge of the truth” (1 Tim 2:4).
 Mary’s spirit was united with the Spirit of God; her joy was what pleased God and what he desired of her.

 In faith and love, Mary rejoiced in what should be to the glory of God’s goodness and righteousness.
 Nor could she bear to imagine the desolation of never ever seeing God face to face in His heavenly kingdom.
-Mary did not exalt in only her salvation, but also in the salvation which only God could offer all humanity in His love and mercy.
+Mary did not exalt in only her salvation, but also in the salvation that only God could offer all humanity in His love and mercy.
 She rejoiced in God’s benevolence for the salvation of the world.
 And what God offered Mary was something she couldn’t possibly resist, having been supernaturally transformed by His grace, as to be worthy to bear His salvation in the promised Messiah.
 She rejoiced in her Son Yeshua, which in Hebrew means “God is salvation”.
 Meanwhile, Mary desired for the world what she desired for herself, for she knew that no soul could find true happiness separated from God.
 She desired God more than anything else.
 The salvation of her soul meant nothing if it did not entail eternal life with God and seeing Him face to face.
-The hope of the Beatific Vision gave Mary’s soul a cause to rejoice in God her savior (Ex.
-24:11).
+The hope of the Beatific Vision gave Mary’s soul a cause to rejoice in God her savior (Ex 24:11).

 She was pregnant and was crying out in birth pains and the agony